wordofwarning/wordofwarning.org/current/2026-turn/programme/index.md

 This work explores how dancers' deep bodily knowledge supports their understanding of non-verbal communication of emotions, and invites you to witness how movement can reveal something beyond what words can.

 Content Warning: please click [here](/warnings).

+Clara graduated from London Contemporary Dance School with a first-class honours BA in 2023.
+In 2024 she joined Emergence Dance Company at the University of Salford, performing works by Sofia Nappi, SAY (Sarah Golding & Yukiko Masui), Joss Arnott and Lisa Robinson.
+She also performed in *Balkan Epic Erotic*, directed by Marina Abramović and choreographed by Blenard Azizaj, at Factory International.

+Dancers: Becky Linton (BA University of Salford; current Emergence MA student), Bee Minett (MA & BA Shockout Arts Manchester), Chloe Smith (MA & BA University of Salford), Ozzy Berzin-Cohen (MA University of Salford; BA Falmouth University), Sasha Gunning (MA University of Salford; BA Northern School of Contemporary Dance)

 Insta <a href="https://instagram.com/claraselberg_" target="_blank">@claraselberg_</a>
 <hr>